Is San Sebastian Worth Visiting? Yes! Here’s why

 Looking for a full-day adventure?
 A short train ride from the city will take you to the Flysch Route.

-I took the train to nearby Zumaia which is famous for its rock formations – the flysch.
-The trail follows the coastline going through the countryside and stopping off at bays with stunning rock formations along the way.
+I took the train to nearby Zumaia, which is famous for its rock formations called the flysch.
+The trail follows the coastline, going through the countryside and stopping off at bays with stunning rock formations along the way.

 San Sebastian also has loads of great spots for stand-up paddleboarding (SUP) and kayaking, and plenty of cycle routes.

-My favourite area was the Old Town, or ‘Parte Vieja’, with its grid-like narrow lanes, old squares, and impressive façades.
-The Church of San Vicente, built between the 15th and 16th centuries, is one of the few remaining buildings from this period, making it one of the oldest structures in the city.
+My favourite area to wander around was the Old Town, or “Parte Vieja”, with its grid of narrow lanes, little squares and slightly crumbling but beautiful façades.
+The Church of San Vicente, built between the 15th and 16th centuries, is one of the few buildings from that period that survived, so it is also one of the oldest structures in the city.

 Another impressive building to spot is the 18th-century Baroque Basilica of Santa Maria and the ornate Palacio Miramar (Miramar Palace)